icykoneko/ff14-fish-tracker-app/README.md

 * Optimize the code for refreshing fish data on screen.
 The for-each loop eats up a lot of time and probably doesn't need to be recomputed.
 * Add GUI that resembles the in-game fishing log, allowing users an easier method of checking off the fish they've caught.
 * Add area filtering?
-* Improve the display when a fish is up all day (it currently shows "0-24", it ought to read "All Day").
 * Display predator fish information in the same row as the particular fish.